Thomas Weatherall: Breakthrough (2022–present)

 He came to international prominence in the 2022 Netflix series Heartbreak High.
 The series became one of the streaming service's most-watched English-spoken series, making the Top 10 in Australia as well as 45 other countries in September 2022.

 He also had roles in the ABC series All My Friends Are Racist and Troppo.

 Weatherall's playwriting debut came with the play Blue, which he started writing in 2019 based on old high school diary entries, as "self-prescribed therapy".
 After winning a Balnaves Fellowship to complete the play, he fictionalised it further, and performed in the Belvoir Theatre production of it in Sydney in 2023.
 The play, which is in the form of a dramatic monologue, had a successful season at the Belvoir.
 In March 2024 a Belvoir production was presented by State Theatre Company South Australia at the Adelaide Festival in Adelaide, South Australia, with Callan Purcell in the starring role.
 In May 2024 Weatherall once again starred in a production of Blue at Brisbane's La Boite Theatre.

-Weatherall is set to star opposite Jacob Elordi in the upcoming adaptation of Richard Flanagan's novel The Narrow Road to the Deep North as a TV series for Prime Video.
+Weatherall starred opposite Jacob Elordi in the 2025 adaptation of Richard Flanagan's novel The Narrow Road to the Deep North as a TV series for Prime Video.
 Weatherall was later announced as part of the cast for Disney+ series Last Days of the Space Age.

+On 2 February 2026, Weatherall was named in the cast for SBS drama The Airport Chaplain.